We Can Help You Get Through This

 At The Law Office of Jeffrey Jones, our Memphis child custody lawyer has more than 35 years of experience with child custody disputes.
 Our knowledge of Tennessee child custody laws and Memphis area courts allows us to help you understand the process and options for voicing your preference for your child’s future.

-Types of Child Custody That Tennessee Law Recognizes
+Types Of Child Custody That Tennessee Law Recognizes

 How The Court Determines Custody